openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 mathematical content cannot be sufficiently enlarged or navigated by low-vision users and are not accessible to blind users at all.

-edX uses `MathJax <https://www.mathjax.org>`_ to render math content in a format that is clear, readable, and accessible to people who use screen readers.
-MathJax works together with math notation such as LaTeX and MathML to render mathematical equations as text instead of images. edX recommends that you use MathML to author your math content.
+The Open edX® platform uses `MathJax <https://www.mathjax.org>`_ to render math content in a format that is clear, readable, and accessible to people who use screen readers.
+MathJax works together with math notation such as LaTeX and MathML to render mathematical equations as text instead of images.
+It is recommended that you use MathML to author your math content.
 MathJax renders MathML in a variety of formats on the client side, offering the end user the ability to consume math content in their preferred format.

-edX Studio also supports authoring math directly in LaTeX using the `LaTeX Source Compiler
+Studio also supports authoring math directly in LaTeX using the :ref:`LaTeX Source Compiler
-<https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/course_components/create_html_component.html#import-latex-code>`_ to transform LaTeX into MathML.
+<import latex code>` to transform LaTeX into MathML.

 =========================================